greetgo/greetgo.depinject/doc_eng/fast_start.md

   - java 1.8+
   - gradle 3.5+ (https://gradle.org/)

-### Enter
+### Introduction

 It is very easy to use depinject on TestNG.
 For this, the class-test must be inherited from a special abstract class and contain one annotation.

 Nothing more is needed.

-However, in this case, binding of beans will occur at startup, but for tests this is not critical.
+However, in this case, binding of beans will occur at runtime, but for tests this is not critical.

 (Theoretically, it should also be very simple to use it on JUnit, but it still needs to be implemented:) )